GIVE $20 , GET $20

 Simply put, towels are meant to absorb moisture, not rub it out.
 Vigorously rubbing your wet hair with the thick and often harsh fibers of a towel can lead to major hair problems including excessive breakage and hair fall.

-While air drying is always best (just not in the cold), treat your hair with care by wrapping it in a Hubalou Wrap Hair Towel (we love the stretch and natural bamboo fabric), or even an old cotton t-shirt, post washing.
+While air drying is always best (just not in the cold), treat your hair with care by wrapping it in a hair towel/wrap, or even an old cotton t-shirt, post washing.

 If you must use a towel, gently pat or blot and avoid excessive rubbing.
 For hair requiring maximum moisture (like curls) we suggest nixing the traditional towel from your routine altogether, your hair requires special care when drying so opt for a gentle hair towel instead.